EncompassingResidential/John-Calculator/README.md

 ●        100 / 5 / 4 / 2 = 2.5
 ●        4 + 3 * 7 - 14 / 7 = 5

-Pressing the clear button resets screen to 0
++ Pressing the clear button resets screen to 0

-●        Optional:
+Optional:
++ I added Calculation history.

 ●        Add a memory save button (M+)
 ●        Add a memory clear button (M-)
 ●        Add a memory recall button (MR)

+Can't get to work, thinking of making a new GitHub repository
-●        Application is publicly available on GitHub pages
+        Application is publicly available on GitHub pages